-- Check on your welcome series, post purchase, and back in stock flows to ensure they are up-to-date and performing well.
+- Check on your welcome series, abandoned cart, post-purchase, and back in stock flows to ensure they are up-to-date and performing well.

-- Create key segments (Engaged, Unengaged, VIPs, and 2018 BFCM shoppers).
-Send personalized content to engaged, VIPs, and 2018 BFCM shoppers.
+- Create key segments (Engaged, Unengaged, VIPs, Lear Year’s BFCM shoppers, Local Customers).
+Send personalized content to engaged, VIPs, Last Year’s BFCM shoppers.

-- Use other marketing platforms and signup forms to target your Unengaged and 2018 BFCM Shoppers segments.
+- Use other marketing platforms and signup forms to target your Unengaged and Last Year’s BFCM Shoppers segments.

-- Turn on Smart Send Time, A/B test your next campaigns, and A/B test your flows.
+- Turn on Smart Send Time, A/B test your next campaigns, your key flows, and signup forms.

-- If you're hosting your site on Magento or Woocommerce, make sure your site can handle increased traffic in November.
+- If you host your store on Magento or Woocommerce, make sure your site can handle increased traffic in November.

 Segmentation allows you to easily create key groups of your contacts, making email personalization a breeze.
-You’ll want to make sure that you have the key segments highlighted below.
+Create the key segments highlighted below.

 Your engaged segment should be the group that you’re primarily emailing.
 They should be receiving your newsletters, product, and sale announcements.
 These customers want to hear from you.
 As you prepare for BFCM, you should be clueing these customers into the weekend's promotion, but also making sure to email them regularly to improve your sender reputation.